QCResUNet: Joint Subject-level and Voxel-level Segmentation Quality Prediction: Introduction

 The third category of the automated segmentation QC methods is built upon the reverse classification accuracy (RCA) framework~\citep{valindria2017reverse}.
 This was initially designed for whole-body multi-organ MRI segmentation QC and was later applied to cardiac MRI datasets~\citep{robinson2019automated}.
 The RCA framework involves: (i) choosing a reference dataset with known ground-truth segmentation, (ii) training a segmenter using a query image-segmentation pair, (iii) using the trained segmenter to segment the images in the reference dataset, and (iv) estimating DSC as the maximum DSC achieved by the trained segmenter in the reference dataset.
 Although effective for whole-body multi-organ MRI segmentation and cardiac MRI segmentation QC, RCA's reliance on a representative reference dataset and image registration poses challenges in brain tumors.
 The large variability in brain tumors makes the reference dataset hard to be representative.
 Different from whole-body multi-organ and cardiac segmentation, which have consistent shapes and appearances, the heterogeneous appearance and phenotypes of brain tumors complicate the establishment of correspondences for the tumorous areas between different subjects.
 Lastly, despite predicting subject-level DSC, the RCA framework lacks segmentation error localization at the voxel level.

 The fourth category of the segmentation QC methods is regression-based methods that directly predict the subject-level DSC.
 Early attempts employed a Support Vector Machine regression in combination with hand-crafted features to detect cardiac MRI segmentation failures~\citep{handfeature,ALBA2018129}.
 Instead of using hand-crafted features, ~\cite{robinson2018real} proposed a convolutional neural network (CNN) regressor to automatically extract features from a large cardiac MRI segmentation dataset to predict DSC.
 Besides predicting DSC, \cite{kofler2022deep} proposed a holistic rating to approximate how expert neuroradiologists classify high-quality and poor-quality segmentations.
 However, manually deriving holistic ratings by clinical experts is laborious and prone to inter-rater variability, hindering its applicability in large-scale datasets.
-Despite the fact that satisfactory performance was achieved in predicting subject-level segmentation metrics by these regression-based methods, voxel-level localization of segmentation error is unavailable.
+There are also multi-dimensional regression QC approaches~\citep[see e.g.,][]{fournel2021medical} that estimate segmentation quality measures for individual 2D slices and combine them to produce a 3D prediction.
+However, this method is specifically designed to predict the DSC, as its formulation relies on combining 2D DSC values into their 3D counterpart.
+Additionally, despite the fact that satisfactory performance was achieved in predicting subject-level segmentation metrics by these regression-based methods, voxel-level localization of segmentation error is unavailable.